drdreflow377/SAR_Positive_unlabeled/README.md

 ## Propensity Breast Cancer Notebook

 To run the notebook, you need to have Python and Jupyter installed on your machine.
-You can install them using pip:

 ```
 The `propensity_breast_cancer.ipynb` notebook applies the Propensity Model to a breast cancer dataset.